joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/weather/100000010861081/tornado-oklahoma-damage-enid.html

 **A.I.
 Is Forcing More Belt-Tightening at Big Tech**\
-`The growing expense of keeping up in the artificial intelligence race is driving technology companies, young and old, to costs.`\
+`The growing expense of keeping up in the artificial intelligence race is driving technology companies, young and old, to cut costs.`\
 https://www.nytimes.com/2026/04/24/business/dealbook/ai-tech-cost-cuts.html

 **‘The Headlines’ News Quiz: Apr.
 24, 2026**\